samlawhon/overpass-graph/README.md

 * First, it builds the set of vertices in the graph.
 This is done by processing all coordinates in the set of queried roads.
 If a coordinate begins or ends a road, or if it is present in more than one road, it will be added to the vertex set.
 * Second, it builds the adjacency map, by processing all coordinates again and constructing edges from one vertex to the next vertex based on the sum of the distances between the intervening nodes.

 NOTE: the time and space complexity for building the graph are both *O(n)* where *n* is the number of nodes returned by the API call.
-In practice, for reasonably sized bounding boxes, the API call will take much longer than building the graph.
+The API call should take much longer than building the graph.

 ## Example